rikedyp/APLWorkshop/course/plan.md

 - APL Orchard
 - APLCart

 ## Final Project
 Longer form practise project where students apply knowledge and use resources to build small applications

 # Optional Extras

-These modules may be linked to from parts of the main course, intended for use if certain students complete sections very quickly.
+These modules may be linked to form parts of the main course, intended for use if certain students complete sections very quickly.
 Of course, having students teach others, thereby reinforcing their own learning, is very beneficial as well.

 ## The Inner Product